Publish Date: 14-08-2024

 5. High Amount of Deer-Car Accidents

-Michigan drivers encounter over 50,000 deer-car accidents each year.
+Michigan drivers encountered over 58,000 deer-car accidents in 2024.
 This ranks Michigan among the top 4 states in the nation for such collision.
 Deer-car accidents are most common in the fall, mostly in October and November and Oakland County, in particular, has the highest number of these incidents in the state.

 Although most deer-car accidents aren’t deadly, they do cause extensive damage to vehicles.
 Repairing or replacing damaged cars, trucks, vans, and RVs can be very expensive.
 Insurance companies cover these costs, which then leads to higher premiums for policyholders.
 Based on your location and regular driving routes, they may try to estimate the potential frequency and costs of these deer-related accidents.
 As a result, this can make your auto insurance more expensive.